-Rated as one of the top ten whitewater rafting trips in the U.S., the Hudson River Gorge is the pinnacle of Eastern whitewater.
+Rated as one of the top ten whitewater rafting trips in the U.S., the Hudson River Gorge is the pinnacle of New York whitewater rafting.
 17 miles of whitewater combined with spectacular scenery will provide you with memories to last a lifetime.
 This is a full day trip that has it all–big rapids, swimming, splash fights, excellent food and reliable dam-released water.
-A light lunch and a hearty dinner at our base are always included with any Hudson River trip.
+This is an action-packed whitewater rafting trip that’s a day trip from NYC.

 These prices include ALL your necessities.
-Zero hidden costs.
 See below for details.

 Reservations are required.

-The whitewater on the Hudson River Gorge varies depending on time of year and water level, but generally works like this:
+The whitewater rafting on the Hudson River varies depending on the time of year and water level, but generally works like this:

 Snowmelt and Spring rains bring the Hudson to its highest levels in April.
-If it’s huge standing waves, monster holes, and nearly continuous Class IV-V whitewater you’re after, this is the time to go.
-A word of caution, with big water comes cold water and and variable weather.
+If it’s huge standing waves, monster holes, and nearly continuous Class IV-V whitewater rafting in NY you’re after, this is the time to go.
+A word of caution, with big water comes cold water and variable weather.
 This time of year isn’t for the faint of heart.
+But if you’re up for it, this is truly one of the best whitewater trips in the country.
 Call for age restrictions.

 Late Spring (May)

 Summer brings us consistent (thanks to the dam) Class III+ whitewater.
-We don’t think there’s many things better than great whitewater, swimming, rock jumping, and sunshine.
+We don’t think there are many things better than great whitewater rafting, swimming, rock jumping, and sunshine.
 Don’t forget the sunscreen!
 Minimum age 8.

 Fall (September-early October)

-Spectacular foliage combined with Class III-IV whitewater makes the fall a special time of year.
-The Adirondacks during Autumn are an incredible sight.
+Spectacular foliage combined with Class III-IV whitewater rafting makes the fall a special time of year.
+The Adirondacks in the fall are an incredible sight.
 Minimum age 8-12.
 Call for questions on age.

 We are committed to making each trip the best experience we can for every person who rafts with us.
-We’re lucky to have an incredibly knowledged staff that takes their profession (and having fun) seriously.
-From the moment you park the car, to the time you leave stuffed and exhilarated at the end of the day, Beaver Brook makes an effort to create an enjoyable experience, start to finish.
+We’re lucky to have an incredibly knowledgeable staff that takes their profession (and having fun) seriously.
+From the moment you park the car, to the time you leave at the end of the day, Beaver Brook makes an effort to create an enjoyable experience, start to finish.
 We love what we do and it shows.
 Learn More about Beaver Brook »

-The Hudson is 30 minutes north of Lake George, 1.5 hours from Albany, and about 4 hours from NYC.
+Hudson River rafting is 30 minutes north of Lake George, 1.5 hours from Albany, and about 4 hours from NYC.

 Looking for The Moose River?
 We run Class V trips on The Moose for a short season in April.
 Trips are very limited – call for details.